FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Method

 \subsection{Temporal Flow-Aware Object Detection}

-Object detectors trained on static images are prone to misclassifying the same object in different frames.
-Existing methods \cite{cong2021spatial, ji2021detecting, li2022dynamic, wang2022dynamic} either use $c_{o_i}^{t}$ obtained from object detection in each frame or use object feature to classify objects.
+Object detectors trained on static images are prone to misclassify the same object in different frames.
+Existing methods \cite{cong2021spatial, ji2021detecting, li2022dynamic, wang2022dynamic} either use $c_{o_i}^{t}$ obtained from object detection in each frame or use object features to classify objects.
 However, these methods do not compensate for temporal fluctuations in the videos.
-Inspired by FPGA\cite{zhu2017flow}, which uses flow-guided feature aggregation for object detection in videos, we propose to leverage flow-warped features and temporal processing for consistent object detection across frames.
+Inspired by FGFA\cite{zhu2017flow}, which uses flow-guided feature aggregation for object detection in videos, we propose to leverage flow-warped features and temporal processing for consistent object detection across frames.

 We introduce \textit{Temporal Flow-Aware Object Detection (TFoD)}, which utilises transformer encoder \cite{vaswani2017attention} with masked self-attention (\textit{TEnc}) to process the set of temporal object sequences $\mathcal{O}_{\mathcal{V}}$, which is constructed as follows: